-The 284 square metre production floor at Lux's Paris facility, which opened in 2009, has reception and storage areas for components and finished devices, twelve discrete production, testing and maintenance stations, a working office for the production foreman and development resource, and dedicated packaging and dispatch area.
-The physical facilities are largely sufficient to allow a substantial increase in production without additional space.
+The 284 sq.m. production floor at Lux's Paris facility, which opened in 2009, has reception and storage areas for components and finished devices, twelve discrete production, testing and maintenance stations, a working office for the production foreman and development resource, and dedicated packaging and dispatch area.
+Including office space, the physical facilities totalling 430 sq.m. are largely sufficient to allow a substantial increase in production without additional space.